Sales & Marketing Advice

 Why is Writing an Elevator Pitch Important?

-Your elevator pitch is, whether you know it or not, a crucial part of your networking strategy.
+Your elevator pitch, whether you know it or not, is a crucial part of your networking strategy.
 You might miss opportunities to connect with new customers or other industry professionals if it’s lackluster.
 After all, first impressions are everything.

 At a networking event, your elevator pitch is your one chance to influence someone on who you are and what you do.
 If you’re making a connection over email, it’s your opportunity to stand out from the hundreds of other emails that person receives in a day.
 In either case, you have to make it memorable.